 - Capital appreciation is a portfolio in which the outcome objective is to produce returns that exceed the inflation rate so investors can build future purchasing power and wealth.
-Our goal is to produce at least a 6% real return over the inflation rate.

 - Income generation is for investors who want to produce a growing income distribution while leaving the principal alone.

-- Principal preservation aims to cover the inflation rate — around 2-3% in recent years — with the least amount of risk and volatility.
+- Principal preservation aims to cover the inflation rate—around 2-3% in recent years—with the least amount of risk and volatility.

 How should an investor determine which investment objective to pursue?